Kronter/andre-portfolio/src/content/projects/lava-plaza.md

 *This project was made as part of my university studies*

 ◦ ***General Designer:***
-I was in charge of the whole game design for this game.
+[INDENT]I was in charge of the whole game design for this game.[/INDENT]

 ◦ ***Programmer:***
-I was part of a three-person programming team, all programming was shared between team members with no particular focus areas.
+[INDENT]I was part of a three-person programming team, all programming was shared between team members with no particular focus areas.[/INDENT]